| Available Languages: | English | Español | Français | 日本語 (Nihongo) | Português | Русский (Russkiy) | 中文 (简) (Simplified Chinese) | |

 Copy and Paste generally works between the Aqua and X11 environments.
 There are still some bugs.
 Emacs is reported to be picky about the current selection.
 Copy and paste from Classic to X11 doesn't work.

 Anyway, the trick is to use the respective methods of the environment you're in.
-To transfer text from Aqua to X11, use Cmd-C in Aqua, then bring the destination window to the front and use the "middle mouse button", i.e. Option-click on a single-button mouse (this can be configured under XDarwin's Preferences), to paste.
-To transfer text from X11 to Aqua, simply select the text with the mouse in X11, then use Cmd-V in Aqua to paste it.
+To transfer text from Aqua to X11, use Cmd-C in Aqua, then bring the destination window to the front and use the "middle mouse button", i.e. Option-click on a single-button mouse (turn on "Emulate three button mouse" in the X11 Preferences), to paste.
+To transfer text from X11 to Aqua, simply select the text with the mouse in X11, use Cmd-C to copy it, then use Cmd-V in Aqua to paste it.
+Depending on your OS and X11 versions, you may also be able to use the copy function from your X11 application to copy your selection, too.

 autocutsel &

-(Make sure it's before the line that exec's the window manager and never returns!
+(Make sure this runs before the line that exec's the window manager and never returns!
 Don't just add it at the end, it won't be executed.)
-And remember that it is no more necessary for Apple's X11 (see Some notes on using Apple's X11).

 In any case, if you encounter problems copying or pasting from Aqua to X11 and vice-versa, you may first try to do the pasting part twice (it may happen that the copy does not occur at once), then use intermediate applications, e.g. TextEdit or Terminal.app on the Aqua side, nedit or an xterm on the X11 side.
 In my experience, there is always a solution.